 Fig. 2.
-Insights in the DOM-based structure of the standard BPMN XML serialization (based on the exemplar in Figure 1).
+Cross-references in the DOM hierarchy of the standard BPMN XML serialization (based on the exemplar in Figure 1)

 Comparatively, Figure 3 showcases the graph structure of an RDF serialization in Bee-Up, derived from transformation patterns initially formulated in [26].